meteor-vue/vue-meteor/README.md

 **This project is currently in beta.**

-vue+meteor is a set of packages to help you awesome apps quickly and efficiently with two technologies:
+vue+meteor is a set of packages to help you create awesome apps quickly and efficiently with two great web technologies:

 - [vuejs](http://vuejs.org/) is the frontend
 - [meteor](http://meteor.com/) is the platform (client, server, database, network)